fhunleth/embedded-elixir/content/post/2018-06-15-serial_number.md

 reduce the chance of corrupting or losing data in it.
 Users should prefer to store application settings and data in the Nerves application partition.
-The U-Boot environment is appropriate for provisioning information that is unlikely to change over the device's lifetime, though.
+The U-Boot environment is appropriate for provisioning information that is unlikely to change over the device's lifetime.
 The serial number of the device is one example.
 To write it, attach to your Nerves device's console at type:

 ```elixir